 Durable, inexpensive, and easy to maintain, laminate flooring is a great floor for high traffic locations.
 However, there are drawbacks to this material.
 Environmental considerations, as well as the inability to refinish these floors, makes many people think twice about purchasing laminate coverings.

-The following are a number of factors to consider, which can affect the overall price tag of a laminate floor.
-You can't just consider the retail cost, you also have to look at use and value over time.
+The following are a number of factors to consider, which can affect the overall price of laminate flooring.
+You can't just consider the retail cost; you also have to look at use and value over time.

 With laminate flooring, the installation is usually pretty simple.
 Most products will have "click together" designs that will simply lock into place like a child's toy.
 Others may require a small amount of adhesive to be used in order to secure them in place.
 This affects the price because it gives you the option to do the work yourself, effectively eliminating the added expense of having to hire professionals.